prdx/NYSE-Stock-Predictor/README.md

 # Pre-requisites
 1. Docker
 2. `install.package(plumber)`
+2. `install.package(testthat)`

 # Project structure

-## Boilerplate for the API

-The root file for the API is R/app.R, we define the other files we want to load there.
+The root codes file for the API is R/app.R, we define the other files we want to load there.

+The root folder for test files is tests/testthat.
+It has a naming convention: test-your_file_name.R

 in anotherTest.R
 ```
 #' @post /sum
 addTwo <- function(a, b){